ibm-cloud-docs/vpc/nlb-about.md

 {: #nlb-use-cases}

 ### Use case 1: High traffic volume
-The following diagram illustrates how IBM Cloud Network Load Balancer for VPC supports sudden high volume inbound TCP requests.
+The following diagram illustrates how IBM Cloud Network Load Balancer supports sudden high volume inbound TCP requests.
 Notice that the network load balancer supports a static IP address, not proxies.

 Often times a client might submit a request that is fairly small with little performance hit on the load balancer; however, the information returned from the backend targets (VSI or container workloads) can be significant.
 With Direct Server Return (DSR), the information is sent directly back to the clients, thus minimizing latency and optimizing performance.